 If you’re in an industry where you are customarily tipped for your services, you are already probably familiar with how it works.
 You faithfully report your tips to your employer, and trust that the appropriate taxes are being withheld.
 While this is true in most cases, it is always a good idea to understand exactly what the tax implications are of being a tipped employee.
-Fortunately, a quick search of the IRS' website will turn up interactive tax assistant tools, publications and the most recent information for filing taxes on tips.
+Fortunately, a quick search of the IRS' website will turn up interactive tax assistant tools, publications and the most recent information and social security tips.

 Social Security and Medicare contributions are collectively known as FICA, or Federal Insurance Contributions Act taxes, and are mandatory payroll deductions that both employees and employers must pay.
 Social Security accounts for 6.2 percent of this tax, and the Medicare contribution is 1.45 percent.
 Because employers and employees are responsible for making these contributions, the total amount of FICA taxes collected are 15.3 percent.